Carrying out a Brand Audit is key before your company engage in any sort of rebranding project.

-Not unlike when you’re building a new website, you need to understand exactly how you’re currently performing.
+When you’re building a new website, you need to understand exactly how you’re currently performing.
+The same applies for a Brand Audit.

 It’s especially important to know what’s working and what’s not before making rash and sometimes costly decisions.